Photo Credit: Chastity V.

-Add these epic Texas backpacking trails to visit for the ultimate outdoor adventures.
+Add these epic Texas backpacking trails to visit for the ultimate outdoor adventure.

-Hike along the Guadalupe Mountains, walk through a tunnel filled with 500,000 bats and enjoy the touring pine trees in an East Texas forest.
+Hike along the Guadalupe Mountains, walk through a tunnel filled with 500,000 bats, and enjoy the touring pine trees in an East Texas forest.
 Texas has endless trails to explore, animals to encounter, rock formations to climb, and state parks to visit.
-Below you’ll find the ultimate list of the best places to backpack through Texas.
+Below is the ultimate list of the best places to backpack through Texas.

 North Texas Backpacking Trails